 Meyerhoff Scholars turn the typical stereotype of a minority student on its head.
 They set the curve.
 Many are straight-A students and members of Phi Beta Kappa.
 They are valedictorians, student government officers, and scholar athletes.
 They are published journal authors and recipients of numerous scholarships and fellowships for graduate study.
 They lead class discussions, and they inspire admiration in other students.
 The sheer magnitude of the program, with roughly 50 to 70 students in each incoming cohort, demonstrates that exceptional minority students are not an exception.

-While their achievements cause scholars to stand out among their peers, they are not set apart from other students.
-Nor is the program isolated within the university it impacts students on campus and fits squarely with UMBC’s broader culture and strategic goals.
+While their achievements cause scholars to stand out among their peers, they are not set apart from other students; nor is the program isolated within the university.
+Our students impact others on campus and fits squarely within UMBC’s broader culture and strategic goals.

 Fall 2022 Freshman Class (M34) Profile

 Our scholars experience a family-like atmosphere that focuses on academic and personal wellness.
 The support of a dedicated staff, cohort members, current scholars, and alumni helps foster or students’ passion for STEM.